CJSCommonPlatform/dependency-mapper-ui/README.md

 Prerequisites:

 1. File `contexts.json` is in the rootDirectory, default is "/opt/".
-This can be overridden by sending the system property as a parameter e.g.:
+This can be overridden by sending the system property as a parameter (ensure you include the trailing slash) e.g.:

-`java -DrootDirectory='/home/robert/dev/dependency-mapper-ui/src/test/resources/' -jar dependency-mapper-ui-0.0.1-SNAPSHOT.jar`
+`java -DrootDirectory='/home/robert/dev/dependency-mapper-ui/src/test/resources/' -jar target/dependency-mapper-ui-0.0.1-SNAPSHOT.jar`

 Execute following steps to build and start the service

-1. `mnv package`
+1. `mvn package`
 2. `java -jar target/dependency-mapper-ui-0.0.1-SNAPSHOT.jar`
 3. Open URL "http://localhost:9999/contextGraph", should return JSON payload